flpymonkey/idb/doc/tools.md

 # Tools

-# Using Docker for NatPhoto development
+## Using Docker for NatPhoto development

 NatPhoto.me runs on a dockerized server which uses NGINX and uwsgi.
 The docker
 image is based on the [tiangolo/uwsgi-nginx-flask](https://hub.docker.com/r/tiangolo/uwsgi-nginx-flask/) image in
 DockerHub.
 We developed the image with the help of [this tutorial](https://ianlondon.github.io/blog/deploy-flask-docker-nginx/).

-# Makefile Commands
+## Makefile Commands

+The make file can be found at `natphoto\Makefile` in our project directory.

 Below are useful Makefile commands for working on the project: